Arsalan-Fard/Interactive-Projected-Map/README.md

 - [ ] defaultState overlays is hardcoded for Palaiseau specifically -> it should be fixed
 - [ ] Storing answers

-**UI on sides
-**Each question should have an ID -> Create setup page fist. -> going to next question will remove the current one but it's saved.
-**Session definition